mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ### Install a case (optional)

-The Raspberry Pi 4 famously generates a lot of heat (TODO: link to GeerlingGuy post).
-You can run it fine as a bare chip, but you'll likely hit stability issues.
-Fortunately, there's a wide selection of cases that cool either with a fan or by passively spreading the heat from the CPU and GPU across a larger surface area.
+The Raspberry Pi 4 famously [generates a lot of heat](https://www.jeffgeerling.com/blog/2019/best-way-keep-your-cool-running-raspberry-pi-4).
+You can run it fine without cooling, but you'll likely hit stability issues over time.

 I like this minimalist case because it's inexpensive and passively cools the Pi without the complexity of connecting a powered fan: